ScryEngineering/scrygroup.com/content/tutorial-pages/2018-06-23/limiting-unit-test-runtime.md

 Ever needed to limit how long your unit tests can run for?
 Here's an easy way to do that with pytest.

-There's a package called [pytest-timeout](https://pypi.org/project/pytest-timeout/) that provides a utilities for limiting the tiem unit test cases will run for.
+There's a package called [pytest-timeout](https://pypi.org/project/pytest-timeout/) that provides utilities for limiting the time unit test cases will run for.

 Usage is fairly simple: